systbiol/reports/2016_February/constitution.md

 ### Section 4.
 Rights of Membership

-Members shall be entitled to vote in all general Society elections, to receive the Society’s principal journal, to hold office in the Society, and to participate in other usual membership functions.
+Members shall be entitled to vote in all general Society elections, to receive the Society's principal journal, to hold office in the Society, and to participate in other usual membership functions.

 ### Section 5.
 Suspension and Reinstatement